Lofoten Islands - the beautiful Arctic archipelago

 Hurtigruten authentic cruises

 We offer you a selection of cruises and cruise packages including cruises on the authentic Huritgruten ships.
-From mid April to Mid September the ships make a full day cruise to the Geirangerfjord on the northbound sailing from Bergen
+From June to August the ships make a full day cruise to the Geirangerfjord on the northbound sailing from Bergen

 Read more about Hurtigruten cruises